mrbraiant/test-react/README.md

-# Hey there :smile:
+### :pushpin: Hey there :smile:
-This project can be find in Master branch, please make sure you in there or just chose Master branch.
+:detective: This project can be find in Master branch, please make sure you in there or just chose Master branch.
-Thanks
+Thanks.